To lodge an appeal, you must have been a party to the original protest hearing.

 Some additional documents can be requested after reception of the comments by the Appeal Panel.

-A decision is taken - usually after one to three weeks - following the reception of the comments or additional comments.
+A decision is taken following the receipt of the comments or additional comments.
 The Appeal decision is sent from the Appeal Panel chairman to Australia Sailing.